forhadmethun/java-cheat-sheet/README.md

   ```

 ##### Thread Join
-  - if join method called on a thread then main method stops until that thread execution finished.
+  - if join method called on a thread to complete execution , then main method stops until that thread execution finished.
   ```
     thread.join(2000);// main method will wait for 2s for that thread
   ```
 ##### Thread Static methods
   - yield
+    - i have enough time, let another thread to run for few time
     - a call to yield method changes the state of thread from RUNNING to RUNNABLE however the scheduler can immediately put the thread back to RUNNING state.
   - sleep
-    - sleep thread fro specified number of milliseconds
+    - sleep thread from specified number of milliseconds

 ##### Thread & Deadlocks
   - thread 1 is waiting for thread 2 & at the same time thread 2 is waiting for thread 1.
+  - bigger cycle may 1 -> 2 -> 3 -> 1
   - both threads would wait for one another forever.